Waste Electrical and Electronic Equipment (WEEE)

 - lighting, electrical and electronic tools (except large stationary industrial tools)

 - medical devices (these are exempt from the WEEE recycling and recovery targets)

 The Regulations place stringent controls on the disposal of redundant electrical and electronic equipment.
 As part of our commitment to recycling and in order to comply with the legislation introduced under the WEEE Directive, Cardiff University Schools and Directorates must dispose of their WEEE related waste via the approved contractor.

-Items to be disposed of should be clearly marked with the School or Directorate they originate from.
+Items to be disposed of should be clearly marked with the School or Professional Service they originate from.

 Where Schools are disposing of laboratory equipment (including refrigerators / Freezers) that have been in contact or have used hazardous materials, please ensure that the equipment has been decontaminated using an appropriate approved procedure and any hazard labels have been removed.